What Peplink Deployment Means

 Peplink routers are serious networking equipment.
 They are built for professional environments where connectivity is mission-critical, and they reward careful planning and configuration.
 But they are not plug-and-play consumer devices.
 Getting the most from a Peplink deployment requires proper site assessment, correct hardware selection, precise configuration and thorough testing before handover.

 That is what we do.
 As a Peplink Gold Partner, we handle every stage of a Peplink deployment, from the initial site survey through to the final handover documentation.
-We do not just ship you a box and wish you luck.
+No shipping you a box and wishing you luck.
 We take responsibility for the entire process, and we do not consider a deployment complete until the network is performing to specification and your team knows how to operate it.

 Whether you need a single B One for a branch office or a fleet of HD4 MBX routers for a multi-site broadcast operation, the process is the same.
-We plan it properly, build it right and document everything.
+Plan it properly, build it right, document everything.

 Site Surveys and Signal Testing

 Every deployment starts with understanding the physical environment.
-We conduct detailed site surveys before recommending any hardware, because buying the wrong router or placing antennas in the wrong location is expensive to fix later.
+Buying the wrong router or placing antennas in the wrong location is expensive to fix later, so we conduct detailed site surveys before recommending any hardware.

 What a site survey covers

 Our engineers visit your location with spectrum analysis tools and multi-carrier SIM test kits.
-We measure signal strength and signal quality (RSRP, RSRQ, SINR) across all available cellular networks at the exact positions where antennas will be mounted.
-We test at different times of day, because cellular performance varies with network load.
-We check line-of-sight for any planned point-to-point wireless links and assess the physical environment for cable routing, power availability and rack space.
+Signal strength and signal quality (RSRP, RSRQ, SINR) are measured across all available cellular networks at the exact positions where antennas will be mounted.
+Testing happens at different times of day, because cellular performance varies with network load.
+Line-of-sight checks cover any planned point-to-point wireless links, and we assess the physical environment for cable routing, power availability and rack space.

-For remote or international sites where a physical visit is not practical, we work with local contacts to gather the data we need.
-We provide detailed instructions, loan equipment where necessary and review the results remotely.
+For remote or international sites where a physical visit is not practical, we work with local contacts to gather the data we need, provide detailed instructions and loan equipment where necessary.
 The goal is always the same: hard data before hardware decisions.

 Why this matters

 A broadcast client once came to us after buying six MAX Transit Duo routers for a touring production.
 They had chosen the hardware based on a spec sheet, without testing cellular coverage at their venue locations.
 Three of the six sites had poor coverage on the carriers their SIMs were provisioned for.
-We had to re-SIM the routers, add external antennas and, at one location, source a completely different backhaul path.
-The right site survey would have identified all of this before any hardware was purchased.
+Re-SIMming the routers, adding external antennas and, at one location, sourcing a completely different backhaul path cost more than the survey would have.
+Lesson: measure first, buy second.

 Case Example